tezos/tezos-mirror/docs/developer/proposal_testing.rst

 You should see the ``STITCHING!`` message again!

-Automatic migration testing with Tezt
+Automatic Migration Testing With Tezt
 -------------------------------------

 The migration can be automatically tested inside the Tezt framework (see